moontasirsoumik/Apps/ClearWave/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements, please feel free to open an issue or create a pull request.

+## License
+This project does not currently have a specified license.
+If you are interested in contributing, please contact us for more details.

+## Acknowledgements
+- Inspired by the need for easy and intuitive noise cancellation tools.
+- Thanks to the open-source community for providing the libraries used in this project.